-- (1) English 30 - (2) Mathematics 30 or Pure Mathematics 30

-- (3) Physics 30 - (4) Subject from Group A or C (Biology 30 recommended) - (5) Subject from Group A, B, or C (Chemistry 30 recommended)
+- (1) English 30 - (2) Mathematics 30 (3) Physics 30 - Subject from Group A or C (Biology 30 recommended) - Subject from Group A, B, or C (Chemistry 30 recommended)

-- Two subjects in Group D (1-6) may replace Group A if Social Studies 30 is no also presented. - (2) Subjects taken at summer school immediately before the year of admission will not be available for calculation in the academic score.
+- Two subjects in Group D (1-6) may replace Group A if Social Studies 30 is not - Subjects taken at summer school immediately before the year of admission will not be available for calculation in the academic score.

-If, in addition to these high school subjects, an applicant also presents \star 9 but fewer than \star 30 transferable from a postsecondary institution, grades in these transfer courses will be reviewed by the Admissions Committee.
+If, in addition to these high school subjects, an applicant also presents Œ9 but fewer than Œ30 transferable from a postsecondary institution, grades in these transfer courses will be reviewed by the Admissions Committee.